Mehdi Ballouchy

-Mehdi Ballouchy (مهدي بلوشي; born April 6, 1983) is a retired Moroccan professional footballer who played as a midfielder.
+Mehdi Ballouchy (مهدي بلوشي; born April 6, 1983) is a Moroccan retired professional footballer who played as a midfielder.
 He is currently one of the coaching staff for New York City FC.

 Career

 Early life

 At the age of 13, he joined SCC Mohammédia and played there to the age of 16.
 He then moved to the United States in 2000, initially living with his brother in Denver before attending Gunn High School in Palo Alto, California with a host family.
 He attended college and played one year of college soccer at Creighton and two at Santa Clara, where he was named first team all-American in 2005.
 He also briefly played with Boulder Rapids Reserve in the USL Premier Development League.

 Professional

 Real Salt Lake

 Ballouchy signed a Generation Adidas contract with MLS and was taken second overall by Real Salt Lake at the 2006 MLS SuperDraft.
 During his time with RSL Ballouchy appeared in 46 league matches scoring 2 goals and recording 2 assists.